actionhero/actionhero/readme.markdown

 	]

 All actionCluster.cache actions will also include the local peer in their operations.
 All actionCluster.cache actions will also only wait `api.configData.actionCluster.remoteTimeoutWaitMS` to collect responses from peers, and will then return whatever information they have collected so far.
 This helps ensure that clients get the data they need even if a peer becomes unresponsive (some data is better than no data).

+## Tasks
+Tasks are special periodically run actions the server will do at a set interval.
+Tasks can be run on every node in the actionCluster or just one.
+There are a few tasks which are core to actionHero which include:

+* calculateStats
+	* Polls all other members in the actionCluster to build up statistics
+	* Runs every 10 seconds
+* cleanLogFiles
+	* removes all files in `./log/` if they are larger than `api.configData.maxLogFileSize`
+	* runs every 60 seconds
+* cleanOldCacheObjects
+	* removes expired objects in `api.cache.data`
+	* runs every 10 seconds
+* pingSocketClients
+	* sends a keep-alive message to all TCP socket clients
+	* runs every 60 seconds
+* runAction
+	* a wrapper to run an action as a task
+	* will not run automatically
+* saveCacheToDisk
+	* will save the contents of `api.cache.data` to disc
+	* runs every 60 seconds

+You can create you own tasks by placing them in a `./tasks/` folder at the root of your application.
+Like actions, all tasks have some required metadata:

+* `task.name`: The unique name of your task
+* `task.description`: a description
+* `task.scope`: "any" or "all".
+Should a single actionCluster server (any) run this task, or should all of them?
+* `task.frequency`: In milliseconds, how often should I run?.
+Setting me to 0 will cause me not to run automatically, but I can still be run with `api.task.run`

+As stated above, any task can also be called programmatically with `api.tasks.run(api, taskName, params, next)`.

+An example Task:

+	var task = {};

+	/////////////////////////////////////////////////////////////////////
+	// metadata
+	task.name = "sayHello";
+	task.description = "I am a demo task which should only be on one node";
+	task.scope = "any";
+	task.frequency = 1000;

+	/////////////////////////////////////////////////////////////////////
+	// functional
+	task.run = function(api, params, next){
+		api.log("----- Hi There! ----", "green");
+		next(true);
+	};

+	/////////////////////////////////////////////////////////////////////
+	// exports
+	exports.task = task;

 ## Requirements
 * node.js server